gbarbalat/predict-missing-REHABase/README.md

 # Predictive modeling
 - After having imputed missing values, our task will be to predict missingness in the outcome based on the predictors
 - We'll use a SuperLearner ensemble model (from the R package SuperLearner), using a broad variety of basis learners: glm, glm with one-way interaction, regression regularization, MARS, random forest, extreme gradient boosting, support vector machine.
-- for each basis learner, we'll use the standard model as well as ex-ante screens based on correlation coefficients (p<0.1), regression regularization and random forest importance values (10 best predictors)
+- for each basis learner, we'll use the standard model as well as ex-ante screens based on correlation coefficients (p>0.1), regression regularization and random forest importance values (10 best predictors)
-- other than that, we'll use the R package caret adaptive scheme to find the set of hyperparameters that minimize a log loss function
+- other than that, we'll use the R package caret adaptive scheme to find the set of hyperparameters that minimize a log loss function (tuneLength=10, nfolds=10)
-- based on Philipps' (2021) guidelines, we aim to use V= 20 folds
+- based on Philipps' (2021) guidelines, we aim to use V=10-20 folds
 - we'll use the option stratifyCV=TRUE so that the outcome rate is identical across folds
 - We'll use the CIMENT server of the university of Grenoble, France, hoping that such an aggressive strategy will be handled without any overwhelming of resources
 - If resources do become overwhelmed, then we'll decrease V (e.g. to 10 folds), and or decrease the number of algorithms/screens (e.g. we won't use screening algorithms when using regression regularization)
 - To better understand whether missing values make the calculation of predictive accuracy and importance values unstable, we'll calculate the sd/variance/range of predictive accuracy and importance values across imputed datasets
+- We'll fit our model to a training set (70-80% of the data: 80% if N>2000, 70% if N<2000 - set arbitrarily) and evaluate its performance on the testing set.

 # Variable importance
 - Using the fastshap R package, SHAP value will be calculated for each fold and each training observation (using nsim=100)